anthonyrabiaza/anthonyrabiaza.github.io/_posts/2021-05-05-boomi-observability-appdynamics/2021-05-05-boomi-observability-appdynamics.markdown.md

 #### Detail of Scheduled Processes

-We have an end-to-end view of the API Call:
+We have an end-to-end view of the Process:

 ![Batch](/assets/boomi-observability-appdynamics/transaction-2-detail.png)